-The 2025 Club World Cup is the 21st edition of this competition and is being held in the United States.
-The tournament is now underway, with the final taking place on 13th July.
+The 2025 Club World Cup was the 21st edition of this competition and was held in the United States, with the final taking place on 13th July.

 This competition has had a major revamp and will look very different to previous tournaments.
 The new format means 32 teams from different countries and confederations will fight for the title in a competition that, as with the World Cup, will now be held every four years.